smart-social-contracts/kybra-simple-logging/README.md

 ## Features

+- CLI tool for querying logs directly from canisters to your local machine (including in semi-real time with `--follow`)
 - Works seamlessly in both Internet Computer and non-IC environments
 - Avoids using Python's standard logging module (which has compatibility issues in the IC environment)
 - Named loggers with `get_logger()` function similar to Python's standard library